8 Simple Ways to Avoid Holiday Weight Gain

 Part of a healthy lifestyle is taking physical and mental breaks to do what feels purposeful and joyful to you.
 Give yourself permission to make informed choices during the holidays based on your personal preferences, prioritizing the foods you love and activities that you enjoy.

 “Not everything about health and wellbeing can be measured or tracked,” London says, “so I’d encourage all of us to be kind and compassionate to ourselves this holiday season!”

-Lucy Shanker is a copywriter at WW (formerly Weight Watchers).
-Beyond WW.com, the Chicago-born, NYC-based food and culture writer's work has appeared on Consequence of Sound, The Independent, Spindle Magazine, and more.
+Lucy Shanker is a copywriter at WW.
+The Chicago-born, NYC-based food and culture writer's work has also appeared in Consequence of Sound, The Independent, Spindle Magazine, and more.

 This article was reviewed for accuracy in July 2021 by Stephanie L. Fitzpatrick, PhD, senior manager for multicultural programs at WW.
 The WW Science Team is a dedicated group of experts who ensure all our solutions are rooted in the best possible research.